-Style Tip: Or match your tights to your boots for an elongating effect.
-Using this trick helps you to style any boots with cropped jeans, not just your mid-length pairs.
+Style Tip: Match your pants to your boots for an elongating effect.
+Using this trick helps you to style any boots with cropped jeans—not just your mid-length pairs.

 Style Tip: The cropped silhouette helps to show off a statement pair of boots.
 Because why would you want to hide them?

 Style Tip: Stick to a neutral color palette for a perfectly polished look.
-Make sure to mix neutrals to differentiate between the boot and the pants, making a subtle but obvious style choice.
+Make sure to mix neutrals to differentiate between the boots and the pants, making a subtle but obvious style choice.

 Style Tip: Black-and-white pieces make for some beautiful contrast that shows off your daring proportions.

-Style Tip: Pair a playful pair of checked cropped pants with some silver metallic ankle boots for a standout look that is guaranteed to turn heads.
+Style Tip: Pair a playful pair of patterned, cropped pants with some sleek, streamlined ankle boots for a standout look that is guaranteed to turn heads.

 Style Tip: Or go the traditional route of timeless black ankle boots.
-Paired with any color denim, a pair of black ankle boots is the perfect finishing touch to any outfit.
+Paired with any color denim, black ankle boots are the perfect finishing touch to any outfit.

-Style Tip: Cropped pant hemlines allow contrasting fabrications to stand out.
-Style your patent leather boots with a pair of matte trousers for the perfect fabric mix.
+Style Tip: Cropped pant hemlines allow contrasting fabrics to stand out.
+Style your patent leather boots with a pair of metallic trousers for an eye-catching mix.